VarboxInternational/docs/installation.md

 > In order for the following installation guide to work, you'll need to have a working <a href="https://laravel.com/docs/7.x/installation" target="_blank">Laravel 7</a> application and a database created and configured in your `.env` file.

-<a name="download-platform"></a>
+<a name="download-and-setup"></a>
-## Download Platform
+## Download & Setup

-Once you have purchased a Varbox license, you may download a Varbox release from the [downloads](/downloads) section of the Varbox website.
+Once you have purchased a Varbox license, you may download a Varbox release from the [Downloads](/downloads) section of the Varbox website.

-<a name="setup-composer"></a>
-## Setup Composer

-After downloading a Zip file containing the Varbox source code, you will need to install it as a Composer "path" repository within your Laravel application's `composer.json` file.
+After downloading a zip file containing the Varbox source code, you will need to install it as a Composer "path" repository within your Laravel application's `composer.json` file.
 Unzip the contents of the Varbox release into a `varbox` directory within your application's root directory.

 > **Hidden Files**
 >
-> When unzipping Varbox into your application's `varbox` directory, make sure all of Varbox's "hidden" files (such as `.gitignore`) are included.
+> When unzipping Varbox into your application's `varbox` directory, please make sure all of Varbox's "hidden" files (such as `.gitignore`) are included.

 Once you have unzipped and placed the Varbox source code within the appropriate directory, you are ready to update your `composer.json` file.
 You should add the following configuration to the file: